How do Brands Meet Consumer Standards of Sustainability?

-Sustainability is at the top of every agenda whether you are talking about making sure Britain’s economy is sustainable after Brexit or considering how consumers, brands, businesses and manufacturers can reduce our impact on the environment.
-The problem faced by brands is that every consumer’s standards of sustainability is different.
+Sustainability is at the top of every agenda today when considering how consumers, brands, businesses and manufacturers can reduce our impact on the environment.
+The problem faced by brands is that every consumer’s standards of sustainability is different...

 Although the issues around sustainability go far beyond what the consumer demands, for businesses to succeed and grow they need to manage solutions for the short term to meet the latest consumer needs whilst making longer term plans and commitments to address some of the major issues across society.
 Consumers and Government agencies are piling on the pressure for brands and manufacturers to re-evaluate their processes and practises, packaging is the obvious choice for some quick wins in terms of communicating sustainable practice to the end customer.